ucb-cyarp/laminarCommCharacterize/README.md

   - myNonTemporalMemcpyAligned-seperateLoadStore: FIFO using my non-temporal implementation of memcpy with seperate functions for load and store to take advantage of elements stored in cache

 *Note that duty cycle branches are unfinished.*

+**NOTE to Zenodo Users:** Archives are stored with the branch name appending the version number.
+Use the concept DOI [10.5281/zenodo.6526365](https://doi.org/10.5281/zenodo.6526365) and look for the version you are interested in.

 ## Citing This Software:
 If you would like to reference this software, please cite Christopher Yarp's Ph.D. thesis.